LAUGHING SKULL LOUNGE

 A favorite among comedians and the public alike, the Laughing Skull Lounge is the world’s smallest full-time comedy club, accommodating just 74 ticket holders.
 The intimate atmosphere of this unique theater makes it the perfect place to experience ground breaking stand-up comedy.
 There isn’t a bad seat in the house.

-Unlike The Vortex, the Laughing Skull Lounge is a smoke-free environment.
+The Laughing Skull Lounge is a 100% smoke-free environment.

 No food is allowed in the Lounge.
 Patrons may dine at The Vortex before or after most comedy shows.
-Please check with the Host up front before being seated.
+Please check-in with the host at the entrance before being seated.

 There is a strict “no-heckling” policy in the Lounge.
 Anyone disrupting a show in any way will be removed from the premises, and there are no refunds for being an idiot.

 ● ALL THE DRINKING YOU WANT

 The Lounge offers a Limited Drink Menu.
 There is a 2-drink minimum per person, per show but you are certainly free to drink more.
-CLICK HERE to view a copy of the drink menu.
+CLICK HERE to view a copy of the Lounge Drink Menu.
 (Drinks may also be brought in from the main bar of The Vortex).

-The Laughing Skull Lounge Comedy Club is located inside The Vortex-Midtown, but The Vortex is not responsible for ticketing, booking or otherwise operating this venue.
-Therefore, our staff will NOT be able to assist with any inquiries about this club.
+The Laughing Skull Lounge comedy club is located inside The Vortex-Midtown, but The Vortex is not responsible for ticketing, booking or otherwise operating this venue.
+Therefore, no member of The Vortex staff will be able to assist with inquiries about this club.
 For more detailed information about this venue, CLICK HERE to visit the Laughing Skull Lounge website, and find out everything you need to know.

 HISTORY OF THE VENUE